Robin Winters: 1980s

 At the Mo David Gallery in 1984, Winters created an installation piece that consisted of a floor of plaster tiles.
 Underneath each tile, hidden from view, was a drawing.
-The same year, Winters performed Please Don't Disturb me While I'm Drawing in the Perfo 2 festival at Lantaren/Venster in Rotterdam, the Netherlands.
-While he was there, he offered his aesthetic services to all of the other artists in attendance.
-He designed the stage sets for the musician Nico, and assisted French artist Orlan, American artist Stuart Sherman, and American poet Gregory Corso.
+The same year, Winters performed Please Don't Disturb me While I'm Drawing in the Perfo 2 festival at Lantaren/Venster in Rotterdam in the Netherlands.
+While there, he offered his aesthetic services to all of the other artists in attendance and he designed the stage sets for the musician Nico, and assisted French artist Orlan, American artist Stuart Sherman, and American poet Gregory Corso.

 Two years later Winters was invited to take part in Chambres d'Amis (In Ghent there is Always a Free Room for Albrecht Durer) in Ghent, Belgium.
 In it, 51 artists created installations in 50 different sites, mostly private homes.
 Winters chose the home of a local art historian.
-The artist made 90 drawings based on images found in the large collection of art books in the home's library.
+Winters made 90 drawings based on images found in the large collection of art books in the home's library.
 He made two copies of each drawing and placed the originals in the books themselves.
 One set of copies was exhibited in the sponsoring museum, Museum van Hedendaagse, as "The Ghent Drawings".
 The drawings were also on display at Winters' solo exhibition at Luhring Augustine & Hodes Gallery in New York City in 1987.

 In 1986, Winters had a solo exhibition at Maurice Keitelman Gallery in Brussels, Belgium, and the following year a solo exhibition at the Centre Régional d'Art Contemporain Midi-Pyrénées in Toulouse, France.
-Also in 1986, Winters' Playroom was held at the Institute for Contemporary Art in Boston, Massachusetts.
+Also in 1986, Winters' Playroom was held at the Institute of Contemporary Art, Boston.
 The exhibition was part of Think Tank, a retrospective of Winters' work which traveled to the Stedelijk Museum in the Netherlands, the Centre Regional d'Art Contemporain in France, and the Contemporary Arts Center in Ohio.
-In the Playroom, walls were covered with paper and cardboard boxes were placed in the room, all with the purpose of the audience being able to create their own art.
-Both children and adults were encouraged to participate.